-FIGURE 71 TEND TO TRUST - THE ARMY
+FIGURE 65 TEND TO TRUST - THE ARMY

-- Ireland is the fourth highest country in Europe with regard to level of trust in the army, with a score of 85 per cent, 15 points ahead of the EU28 average. - This category had the highest average trust score of all the public services surveyed, at 75 per cent.
+- Ireland is the fifth highest country in Europe with regard to level of trust in the army, with a score of 82 per cent. - This category had the highest average trust score of all the public services surveyed, at 74 per cent.